mapto/demo-phaser-crazybirds/README.md

 * design - the specific changes, related to the reskinning of the game.
 This would most probably depend on tech changes.
 * master - as usually, the stable and culuminative end result of the development.

+Artwork and photography are taken exclusively from Wikipedia and other Wikimedia projects.

 Technologies
 ------------